eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 Skill set for compiler design:
 + skill set:
+	- Research in Compilers and Architecture
+	- Conduct fundamental research on new directions in compilers and architecture
+	- Develop academic research partnerships and cooperation with leading universities and professors in the area
+	- Work with internal research colleagues and academic research partners to achieve new breakthroughs in research and innovation
+	- Produce and present research papers at internationally leading conferences and events
+	- Produce white papers on current developments and future directions in computing systems
+	- Where appropriate, contribute insight and research expertise to committees and other organizations that are looking to establish new industry standards and platforms
+	- Contribute to the research and academic community through service such as conference program committee membership, membership of journal editorial boards etc.
+	- PhD in an area related to computing systems, or equivalent research experience in industry
+	- Record of publishing research papers in the area of computing systems
+	- Candidates should have research experience in computing systems, and be familiar with at least one of the following areas:
+		* CPU Compilers
+		* Just-In-Time Compilation
+		* Compilers and Microarchitecture
+		* ***Compiler/Architecture Co-Design***
+		* ***Hardware/Software Co-Optimization***
+		* Static/Dynamic Analysis
+		* Static/Dynamic Compiler and Runtime Systems
+		* ***Static/Dynamic and Machine Learning-Based Optimization***
+		* Compile-time and Runtime Analysis
+		* Code Generation and Optimization
+		* ***Software Profiling for Hardware Optimization***
+	- Strong interpersonal skills and ability to work productively in a research environment
++ skill set:
+	- If you're interested in really neat computer architectures and the compiler challenges associated with them, then you really want to be talking to us!
+We work at the cutting edge of compilers and computer architecture.
+These are real machines and they are doing important work.
+	- Reservoir Labs is looking for a Compiler Developer to join our growing business.
+We are tackling some of the most interesting and challenging problems in high performance computing, including designing compilers for high performance embedded computing systems, compiler algorithms for machine learning, and simulators and software for advanced supercomputers.
+This is a great opportunity for a rewarding career in applied computer science research.
+	- Work on a wide range of projects within small teams of engineers
+	- Frequently interact with clients and effectively identify and meet client needs
+	- Represent the company in conferences and industry forums
+	- Opportunity to lead and manage projects
+	- An ideal candidate will have solid intellectual ability, motivation, and a strong history of achievement.
+Strong software engineering and development skills, as well as excellent oral and written communication skills, are desired.
+Serious consideration will be given to candidates with knowledge of and previous experience in compilers.
+Experience with LLVM is a plus.
+Interest in the spectrum of Reservoir’s projects is key, and the flexibility to move among them is essential.
++ skill set:
 	- We at SiFive are proud to take a software first approach to develop tools and frameworks that achieve cutting edge performance without compromising quality for the SiFive Intelligence processor family.
 The SiFive Intelligence processors deliver AI acceleration for the edge and beyond.
 SiFive intelligence builds on RISC-V Vectors (RVV) allowing SiFive to design Core IPs that deliver performance, are optimized for power and area, but do not sacrifice flexibility or programmability.
 Our software stack is codesigned with the hardware and developed with scalability and quality in mind.
 Join us to develop revolutionary software from the ground up!
 	- Our LLVM-based, world class compiler technology is the backbone of the SiFive software stack that enables SiFive high-performance Linux-capable cores and SiFive Intelligence processors.
 The compiler team's mission is to deliver cutting-edge performance in SiFive products while working with the community to advance RISC-V architecture and ISA extensions.
 SiFive is an active participant in the RISC-V ecosystem that opens a vast opportunity to develop the next generation of computer architecture and compiler technology.
 SiFive engineers are active members and maintainers in many open source projects, and our mission is to work with and drive the RSIC-V ecosystem.